InfSein/hqhelper-dawntrail/README.md

 ### Patch Management

-The patch of this application follows the naming convention of `a.b.c`.
+The patch of this application follows the naming convention of `MAJOR.MINOR.PATCH`.

-1. `a`,`b`,`c` are all pure number;
+1. `MAJOR`,`MINOR`,`PATCH` are all pure number;
-2. `a` represents the generation of `HqHelper`;
+2. `MAJOR` represents the generation of `HqHelper`, and the adapted large patch of `FFXIV`;
-3. `b` represents the adapted medium patch of `FFXIV`;
+3. `MINOR` represents the adapted medium patch of `FFXIV`;
-4. `c` represents the updated patch applied under the conditions specified in `a` and `b`.
+4. `PATCH` represents the updated patch applied under the conditions specified in `MAJOR` and `MINOR`.

 For example, `2.1.17` means:

-- The `2nd` generation of `HqHelper`;
+- The `2nd` generation of `HqHelper`, and it is designed for the `7.x` patch of `FFXIV`;
 - Adapted `7.1` patch of `FFXIV`;
 - The `17th` updated patch in `2.1.x` series.

 > [!NOTE]
-> The advancement of version number `c` can be very aggressive, even if this version only has very small optimizations or fixes.
+> The advancement of `PATCH` can be very aggressive, even if this version only has very small optimizations or fixes.
 This is because the client only automatically update when there is a change in the version number.

 ### Branch Management